-- Contact your social worker - Take advantage of counselling offered by the agency - · Join an adoptive parent support group - Seek adoption-related articles, books and resources
+- Contact your social worker - Take advantage of counselling offered by the agency - Join an adoptive parent support group - Seek adoption-related articles, books and resources

-Prepare for your child and get organized.
+STEP 7: Prepare for your child and get organized.

 It's time.
-You know your child, and now he or she is ready to be placed in your home.
-At this point, you need to get all the necessary documents in order, so the transition is smooth for both your child and your family.
+You know your child, and now they are ready to be placed in your home.
+At this point, you need to get all the necessary documents in order, so that the transition is smooth for both your child and your family.